19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 19\.—(1) Where —

-(a) in proceedings instituted for a drug trafficking offence or a serious offence, as the case may be, a confiscation order is made;
+(a) in proceedings instituted for a drug dealing offence or a serious offence, as the case may be, a confiscation order is made;

+[Act 21 of 2014 wef 01/09/2014]

 (b) the order is not subject to appeal; and